‘The Walking Dead’ 7×13 Photos, Promo, And Sneak Peek [Spoilers]

 A sneak peek clip featuring Carol was also released.
 She is walking briskly down a street looking upset, knocking down walkers along the way.
 Coming up with a creative way to deal with the undead, Melissa McBride’s character sits in a tree and kills walkers, making sure to make noise so they come her way.
 Of course, she makes it look so easy.

 When The Kingdom’s gates open, she marches in, leaving the residents in a state of shock.
 She isn’t interested in talking or explaining anything.
 All she wants is to find Morgan.
 Most likely, this is when she asks him about Alexandria, as seen in the promo clip.
 Is this the episode that fans have been waiting for, in which Carol will finally discover the truth?
-Will she be told about Negan, Glenn and Abraham’s deaths, and will she decide to fight for her zombie apocalyptic family?
+Will she be told about Negan, Glenn, and Abraham’s deaths, and will she decide to fight for her zombie apocalyptic family?

 The Walking Dead Season 7, Episode 13 airs March 12 on AMC.